 Step 3 : After the add and commit, you can push the changes and checkout of the branch into the master branch by ‘git checkout’ then merge the master file with the branch you want to merge with.

 Step 4: After merging in the master branch.
 You can add, commit, and push so then the collaborators can git pull on all of the new code and make branches of their own.

-Congratulations, now you’re going to be mastering your git branching skills effectively.
+Congratulations, now you’re going to be mastering your GitHub and git branching skills effectively.